 The Guinness Book of World Records states that Lu Chao holds the world record for memorizing the most number of digits of pi.
 He memorized 67,890 digits, which took him 24 hours and 4 minutes to recite.

-Pi Day is also Albert Einstein’s birthday, along with the birthdays of Apollo 8 Commander Frank Borman, Astronomer Giovanni Schiaparelli, and last-man-on-the-moon Gene Cernan.
+It is also the birthdays of Apollo 8 Commander Frank Borman, Astronomer Giovanni Schiaparelli, and last-man-on-the-moon Gene Cernan.

 9. At position 763 there are six nines in a row.
 This is known as the Feynman Point.

 10. The earliest textual evidence of pi dates back to 2000 BC; both the Babylonians and the Egyptians had a rough idea of the value.

 The Babylonians estimated pi to be about 25/8 (3.125), while the Egyptians estimated it to be about 256/81 (roughly 3.16).